 Mechanical receptors buried in the plantar surfaces of the feet are activated while standing or walking (referred to as patterns of stimulation)

 These patterns of stimulation are sent to the cerebellum

 The cerebellum uses this information in determining the position of the body in space (e.g., its posture)

-If these patterns of stimulation are distorted (as occurs with the Rothbarts Foot), the posture will be distorted (This subject is covered in detail - Forever Free From Chronic Pain, Chapter 3).
+If these patterns of stimulation are distorted (as occurs with the Rothbarts Foot), the posture will be distorted (This subject is covered in detail - The Foot's Connection to Chronic Pain, Chapter 5).